You know those winter Sundays, the ones where, after months of hiding coyly behind grey clouds, the sun decides to play peek-a-boo?

 Matt and Cat settled at a clean and tidy pine table, and noted with approval a sign which told them to expect waitress service.
 In fact, the diners began to notice a theme throughout the Watersedge – the management seem to be fond of their signs.
 A nearby step had a sign on it warning of the drop.
 The door had a full page of A4 on it explaining the winter opening hours.
 The toilet had a sign in it instructing how to dispose of paper towels – although, oddly enough there was no sign on the outside of the toilet door, leading unwary visitors to suspect they might be about to enter a broom-cupboard and be obliged to retreat in comic confusion; perhaps with one foot in a mop-bucket.

 Although this was a very busy Sunday afternoon, the Watersedge was well-staffed with able waitresses.
-This was actually more impressive than it sounds, because in such circumstances – sudden sunny Sunday after weeks of dreary weather – many otherwise commendable seaside cafés tend to crumble under the unanticipated pressure (and yes, Dell Café, we are looking at you).
+This was actually more impressive than it sounds, because in such circumstances – sudden sunny Sunday after weeks of dreary weather – many otherwise commendable seaside cafés tend to crumble under the unanticipated pressure.
 But obviously Watersedge is flexible enough to anticipate its market and have plenty of help on hand when needed.
 Thus, after Matt and Cat had spent a few moments looking at the menu, a smart young lady arrived, ready to take their order.
 And no more than a minute later, she returned with the drinks – water for Cat, and a pot of tea for Matt, which came with a big jug of milk, and enough tea for three and a half cups.
 All very efficient.

 Similarly, the kitchen was turning stuff out rapidly, so there wasn’t an overlong wait for the food.
 Cat’s soup of the day was French onion.
 Three little cheesy croutons bobbed on its surface, retaining the soup’s heat; alongside were also a couple of hunks of warmed baguette with butter.
 The soup was tasty, thick and seasoned – it didn’t claim to be homemade, and probably wasn’t, but was none the worse for it.